For the near future, we know that Disney World planning is going to look a LOT different than what we have always known.

 Following the steps below will help ensure you’re doing everything right and that you’re not missing any big details that could derail your vacation.

-We’ve broken down this new process into 7 steps, and although that may seem like a lot, it really isn’t – and besides, we’re here to help you along the way.
+Because of all of the changes we’re seeing, we’ve broken down this new planning process into 7 steps, and although that may seem like a lot, it really isn’t.

 Final note before we get started